Yarin35/BSQ/README.md

 # BSQ
 Biggest SQuare finder

-For this project the goal is to find the biggest square full of '*' in a map filled with '*' and 'o' for the obstacles.
+For this project the goal is to find the biggest square full of 'star character' in a map filled with 'star character' and 'o' for the obstacles.
 And thus the quickest/lightest possible.

 USAGE: